-Asha Moore received her Bachelor’s degree in Elementary Education from the Institute for Urban Education at the University of Missouri-Kansas City and her Master’s degree in Administration from the University of Missouri-Kansas City as well.
-Mrs. Moore previously taught in the Hickman Mills School District for six years and has a passion for teaching and learning.
-When Mrs. Moore is not teaching she enjoys spending time with her husband and son, playing games with family and friends and participating in service projects with her sorority.
+Asha Moore received her Bachelor’s degree in Elementary Education from the Institute for Urban Education at the University of Missouri-Kansas City and her Master’s degree in Administration from UMKC as well.
+Mrs. Moore has a passion for teaching and learning.
+She previously taught in the Hickman Mills School District for six years and has been at AFIA for the past three years.
+When Mrs. Moore is not teaching she enjoys spending time with her husband, son and daughter, playing games with family and friends and participating in service projects with her sorority.

 Andrea Davis received her Bachelor’s degree from Avila University in Kansas City, Missouri and her Master’s in Elementary Education from Grand Canyon University.
 Mrs. Davis has previously taught early childhood for three years and worked at the middle and elementary school level with the Hickman Mills School District for three years.
 Mrs. Davis is very passionate about educating students’.
 She believes in every child’s ability to learn and works hard to create a classroom that is fun and welcoming to students of all learning abilities.
 When Mrs. Davis is not teaching she enjoys spending time with her husband and golden doodle, Harley.
 She also loves singing, decorating, and traveling.

-Keyonia Cobbins teaches third grade at AFIA.
-This is Ms. Cobbins’ eighth year teaching and my ninth year as an educator.
-She has a Bachelors degree in Education from Missouri Western State University and a Masters degree in Professional Teaching from MidAmerica Nazarene University.
-She enjoys singing and spending time with her children and husband.
+Keyonia Cobbins teaches fourth grade at AFIA.
+This is Ms. Cobbins’ tenth year teaching and eleventh year as an educator.
+She has a Bachelor’s degree in Education from Missouri Western State University and a Masters degree in Professional Teaching from MidAmerica Nazarene University.
+She enjoys singing and spending time with her son, daughter and husband.

 Arica Miller is Family School Liaison at AFIA.
 She received her Master’s degree in Social Work from the University of Missouri in Columbia.
 She has worked with Jackson County’s children’s services, and has much experience with connecting children, youth and families to services that are needed.
 Mrs. Miller enjoys gardening with her husband, and spending time with her family.